-The disease usually develops in overweight people around middle age.
-Insulin is a hormone which controls the level of glucose in the blood, but when the body stops responding to it, the person is said to have type 2 diabetes.
+The disease usually develops around middle age.
+Insulin is a hormone that controls the level of glucose in the blood, but when the body stops responding to it, the disease is developed.

-When insulin regulation is abnormal it leads to high blood glucose levels, which, in turn, raise the risk of kidney problems, blindness, and heart attacks.
+When insulin regulation is abnormal it leads to high blood glucose levels, which, in turn, raises the risk of kidney problems, blindness, and heart attacks.

 Dr. Elizabeth Robertson says the drug was only tested in a small number of patients and helped only a part of them.
-That’s why she believes more research is needed to prove that metformin can be used in the treatment of type 2 diabetes.
+That’s why she believes more research is needed to prove that metformin can be used in the treatment of this chronic condition.

-Still, she recommends that people with the disease should continue with the prescribed treatment.
+Still, she recommends that people affected by it should continue with the prescribed treatment.

-Broccoli sprouts contain sulforaphane, a chemical known to reduce blood sugar levels in rats with diabetes.
-A team of researchers from the University of Gothenburg in Sweden wondered if that could be true for people.
+Broccoli sprouts contain sulforaphane, a chemical known to reduce blood sugar levels in rats with type 2 diabetes.
+New scientists in Sweden wondered if that could be true for people.

-So, they gave a concentrated dose of the chemical to 97 patients with type 2 diabetes once a day for 3 months, or placebo.
-Everyone, except for three people, continued taking the diabetes drug.
-People who didn’t take metformin could control their diabetes pretty well without it.
+So, they gave a concentrated dose of the chemical to 97 patients with the disease once a day for 3 months, or a placebo.
+Everyone, except for three people, continued taking the drug.
+People who didn’t take metformin could control their condition pretty well without it.

 As researchers say, the concentration of the chemical given was around a hundred times that found naturally in the green vegetable.
 In other words, it was the same as consuming 5kg of broccoli a day.

 The results showed that the participants who took the extract had their blood sugar levels lowered by ten percent more than those on the placebo.
-Also, the broccoli extract proved to be more effective in obese people with poor diabetes management.
+Also, the broccoli extract proved to be more effective in obese participants with poor blood glucose control.

-Overall, researchers are very excited about the broccoli extract and its effects on people with type 2 diabetes.
+Overall, researchers are very excited about broccoli extract and its effects on type 2 diabetes.

 Further studies discovered that sulforaphane and metformin reduce blood glucose in different ways.
 Metformin increases insulin sensitivity, so cells take more excess glucose out of the bloodstream.

 This is why researchers believe the broccoli extract is not competitive to metformin, but complementary.
-However, since many people with diabetes can’t take the drug because of kidney complications, the extract could be a perfect substitute.
+However, the drug increases the risk of kidney complications in some people, so the extract might be a perfect substitute.